The Weakest Link: Strategic Inputs in U.S.-China AI Competition

 Understanding how data supports model development requires distinguishing between the three core stages of modern training pipelines—pretraining, fine-tuning, and reinforcement learning on tasks—each of which contributes different skills to the model and each demands different types of data.
 The table below broadly outlines the differences:

-| Reinforcement Learning on Tasks | Advanced reasoning | Millions of task-solution pairs, or interactive environments |
+Millions of task-solution pairs, or interactive environments

 These distinctions clarify why having access to diverse types of data, not just a larger quantity, matters for national competitiveness.
 Nations that can generate, harvest, and use data across all three stages hold a long-term edge.
 China’s operational landscape presents multiple strategic levers and opportunities for growth.